crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 ####Let's recap what you've accomplished thus far:

-- Made a change to your Bluemix container application
+- Made a change to your Bluemix cloud application
 - Deployed the new version without taking the original version offline
 - Verified that the deployment was running and how it was running